 Choose your site/s

-If you're planning on layering jewellery, it's usually best to pick one site on the body to focus on.
+If you're planning to layer jewellery, it's usually best to pick one site on the body to focus on.
 Bracelets, necklaces and rings are perfect for layering in your focal location, be it your neck, wrists or fingers.
+Check out our layering necklaces: a selection of our necklaces that we think are great for layering.

 For bracelets you could wear a jumble of similar pieces, such as a set of bangles with different patterns or colours that will jangle as you move.
 Alternatively choose one standout piece and wear it with a collection of more subtle designs in bracelet or bangle form.